Mission: Impossible III: Box office

-Opening in 4,054 theaters all across the United States, the fourth largest opening ever up to that point, the film topped the box office in its opening weekend.
-It made $16.6 million on its opening day and $47.7 million in its opening weekend, a solid opening yet almost $10 million lower than the franchise's previous films.
+Opening in 4,054 theaters all across the United States, the fourth-largest opening ever up to that point, the film topped the box office in its opening weekend.
+It made US$16.6 million on its opening day and $47.7 million in its opening weekend, a solid opening yet almost $10 million lower than the franchise's previous films.
 The film remained at number one with $25 million during its second weekend, ahead of Poseidon's gross of $22.2 million.
 The film remained in the Top 10 at the box office for the remainder of its first six weeks.
 It ended its initial domestic run on July 20, 2006, taking in a total of $134 million.
-It was the second movie in 2006 to pass the $100,000,000 mark in the box office, following Ice Age: The Meltdown.
+It was the second movie in 2006 to pass the $100 million mark in the box office, following Ice Age: The Meltdown.
 The film's domestic gross was significantly lower than that of Mission: Impossible 2, and remains the lowest of the series as of 2022.

-The film grossed $70 million outside the US during its first five days (in some Asian countries, it opened two days before its North American release date).
+The film grossed $70 million outside the U.S. during its first five days (in some Asian countries, it opened two days before its North American release date).
 It was easily the box-office champion in many countries.
-Its international box office gross reached $264.4 million for a combined worldwide gross of $398.5 million, the lowest of the series as of 2022.
+Its international box-office gross reached $264.4 million for a combined worldwide gross of $398.5 million, the lowest of the series as of 2022.